 Britain wants binding obligations on access to EU financial market

 Britain said on Thursday it wanted "legally binding" obligations on access to the European Union financial market, coupled with arrangements for maintaining trust as rules evolve.
-London, Europe's biggest financial center, could be locked out of its biggest export market for services such as banking, insurance, and asset management if no access is granted to the EU market from next January.
+London, Europe's biggest financial centre, could be locked out of its biggest export market for services such as banking, insurance and asset management if no access is granted to the EU market from next January.

 In its mandate for trade talks with Brussels, Britain said a deal should provide a "predictable, transparent and business-friendly environment" for cross-border financial services activities.
 "The agreement should include legally binding obligations on market access and fair competition," the document said.